sfomuseum/wasm-age/README.md

 # wasm-age

-Experimental package to export the [filippo.io/age](https://github.com/FiloSottile/age) scrypt encrypt and decrypt functions as a WebAssembly (WASM) binary.
+Experimental package to export the [filippo.io/age](https://github.com/FiloSottile/age) scrypt encrypt and decrypt functions as a WebAssembly (WASM) binary with optional offline support.

 ## Experimental